Self-supervised Audio Teacher-Student Transformer for Both Clip-level and Frame-level Tasks: The Proposed Method

 \section{The Proposed Method}

 Two models are proposed in this work: ATST-Clip and ATST-Frame.
 ATST-Clip focuses on learning the global representation of an audio clip, while ATST-Frame focuses on learning frame-wise representations.
-Both of them use a transformer encoder\cite{vaswani_attention_2017} to process audio spectrograms.
-And both of them are trained in a teacher-student scheme\cite{grill_bootstrap_2020}, in which the teacher model is updated by an exponential moving average (EMA) of the student model, while the student model is updated by maximizing the prediction agreement between the teacher and student branches.
+Both of them use a Transformer encoder\cite{vaswani_attention_2017} to process audio spectrograms.
+And both of them are trained in a teacher-student scheme\cite{grill_bootstrap_2020}, in which the teacher model is updated by an exponential moving average (EMA) of the student model, while \addnote[between]{1}{the student model is updated by maximizing the similarity of its embedding to the embedding of teacher.}

-We will introduce the baseline teacher-student scheme in Section \ref{sec:baseline}, the transformer encoder in Section \ref{sec:ast}, and then present ATST-Clip and ATST-Frame in Section \ref{sec:ATST-Clip} and Section \ref{sec:ATST-Frame}, respectively.
-The combination of ATST-Clip and ATST-Frame is presented in \ref{sec:combine}.
+We will introduce the baseline teacher-student scheme in Section \ref{sec:baseline}, the Transformer encoder in Section \ref{sec:ast}, and then present ATST-Clip and ATST-Frame in Section \ref{sec:ATST-Clip} and Section \ref{sec:ATST-Frame}, respectively.
+The combination of ATST-Clip and ATST-Frame is presented in Section \ref{sec:combine}.